ArcadeHustle/RingEdge_NoKey_softmod/README.md

 Master Key Decryptor: is a python script to assist with decrypting encrypted volumes using the recovered masterkey for various truecrypt type encrypted volumes. https://github.com/AmNe5iA/MKDecrypt
 Truecrypt volume parsing library - https://github.com/4144414D/pytruecrypt

+One theoretical way to obtain an unencrypted TrueCrypt image is by using the master key pulled from memory.

+./Common/Crypto.h:226:	unsigned __int8 master_keydata[MASTER_KEYDATA_SIZE];	/* ...
+For LRW (deprecated/legacy), it contains the tweak key before the master key(s). */

 Take a memory dump by using mdd.exe, then lets search it for AES keys.

 $ src/bulk_extractor -o /tmp/TC_keys -E aes /Volumes/UNTITLED11/memdump.raw